Azure/azure-sdk-for-js/documentation/writing_tests.md

 });
 ```

-Let's see some good and bad examples of reusable code in the three categories described above.
+Let's see some good and bad examples of reusable code in the three categories described above ([Preparing all of the test cases](#preparing-all-of-the-test-cases), [Preparing some of the test cases](#preparing-some-of-the-test-cases), [Universal utilities](#universal-utilities)).

 ### Preparing all of the test cases

-Re-usable code that will conform a valuable setup for all of the test cases in a given file should be placed in any of the Mocha methods `before`, `beforeEach`, `after` or `afterEach`, considering that:
+Re-usable code that will conform a valuable setup for all of the test cases in a given file should be placed in any of the Mocha methods `before` or `beforeEach`.
+Re-usable code that tears down resources that have been used by all of the test cases should be placed in either `after` or `afterEach`.

-- `before` and `beforeEach` should be used to define things that will be usable while the tests are running.
-- `after` and `afterEach` should be used to tear down things that have been created in `before` and `beforeEach`.

 Code in either of these methods can be abstracted away into utility functions that may live outside of each test file **only if** these pieces of code are relevant to more than one test file.